AnotherDayOfTrying/cmput404_lab_3/README.md

 ## Question 8: What are the benefits of using Django's generic views over writing views 'the hard way'?
 When should you use a generic view and when shouldn't you use a generic view?

 Generic views will handle most of the code for a webpage.
 You will not need to create a template.
 You should use a generic view if you need a quick and dirty method to get a view up and running with the bare minimum.
-Do should not use a generic view if you want a custom webpage, webpage has some complexity to it.
+Do should not use a generic view if you want a custom webpage; a webpage that has some complexity to it.